0nix/ggj21/twine/evidence_questioning.md

 [You take the script piece of paper and you rip it to shreds.]

 You see Sergeant Bayer's face turn and twist into an ugly visage.
 "What are you doing Agent?!
 That is state property you are destroying!
-It' s part of an ongoing investigation, and official state document!
+It' s part of an ongoing investigation, and an official state document!
 I should give you a formal writ of reprimand for this insolence!"
 He hollers, red in the face.
 Lieutenant Sessler just looks at him and smirks, then back at you and smirks again.
 It's like there was some kind of game, and he just won.

 (Lambda super leader -1)